fonzie42/hp-mischief/README.md

 ## Opportunities to improve

+- There are some `any` being used.
+This was to save some time, they need to be removed to ensure type safety.
 - There are no unit tests;
 - The Parser layer needs to better handle the `wand` in the character side
 - There is no feature to save the user's preferred house;